-Environmental Assessment Factor Impact Code Impact Evaluation LAND DEVELOPMENT Conformance with Plans / Compatible Land Use and Zoning / Scale and Urban Design 2 The northeastern portion of the parcel is designated as A-P land use and is classified as SREP-A and the remaining portion of the parcel is designated as A-G land use is classified as SREP-A. The proposed action is continued agricultural use of property, which is compatible with zoning and existing land use.
-Construction actions include minor improvements that will increase the current function of the existing land use.
+Environmental Assessment Factor Impact Code Impact Evaluation LAND DEVELOPMENT Conformance with Plans / Compatible Land Use and Zoning / Scale and Urban Design The project site location is classified as agricultural land use.
+The proposed action is continued agricultural use of property, which is compatible with zoning and existing land use.
+Construction actions include minor improvements which increase the current function of the existing land use.
 There is no change in land use since the land will continue to be used for agriculture purposes.
-The proposed project is located in a predominately rural area of Yauco Municipio, and project activities will not contribute to urban sprawl.
-Any necessary permits shall be obtained by the applicant and/or contractor from the appropriate department prior to construction activities.
-In accordance with Puerto Rican Permit requirements any generator above 10HP requires an Emergency Generators General Permit of the Puerto Rico Natural and Environmental Resources Department prior to installation.
+The project site is in a rural area of Coamo Municipio, and project activities will not contribute to urban sprawl.
+Any necessary permits should be obtained by the applicant and/or contractor from the appropriate department prior to construction activities.
 Soil Suitability/ Slope/ Erosion/ Drainage/ Storm Water Runoff 2 Soil suitability will be assessed prior to construction and will be addressed during local permitting processes.
 Contractors will be required to use best management practices during construction to control erosion and prevent runoff.
 The soil is currently being used for agriculture purposes.
-Landslide data from the U.S. Geological Survey (USGS) indicates less than 25 landslides per square kilometer for the project area (see Appendix A , Figure 3- USGS Landslide Map).
-Department of Natural and Environmental Resources (DNER) authorization will be required for any extraction, removal, excavation, and dredging of the components of the earth's crust.
+Landslide data from the U.S. Geological Survey (USGS) indicates no landslides per square kilometer for the project area (see Appendix A , Figure 3- USGS Landslide Map).
+Department of Natural and Environmental Resources (DNER) authorization may be required for any extraction, removal, excavation, and dredging of the components of the earth's crust.
 Hazards and Nuisances including Site Safety and Noise 2 Contractors will be required to provide health and safety plans and monitoring during construction.
-Noise levels will temporarily increase during construction activities; however, program activities are limited to the existing farm property and will not elevate long-term ambient noise levels.
+Noise levels will temporarily increase during construction; however, program activities are limited to the existing farm property and will not elevate ambient noise levels long-term.
 Contractors will be required to comply with the applicable local noise ordinances.
-Noise impacts will be mitigated by restricting construction activities to daylight hours and at the time established in the Regulation for Noise Control and Pollution in Puerto Rico.
-Additionally, the project does not include housing to where inhabitants would be affected.
-Energy Consumption 2 The project will not result in significant additional energy consumption as it involves only the construction of a new well and installation of a new 10-kW generator that will be used to operate the well pump.
-The generator will require the installation of a transfer switch which will have a minor impact on energy consumption.
+Noise impacts will be mitigated by restricting construction activities to daylight hours.
+Energy Consumption 2 The project will not result in significant additional energy consumption as it involves only the construction of a new headgate and generator using self-powered construction equipment on an existing farm and will not require any expansion to existing power facilities.

-Environmental Assessment Factor Impact Code Impact Evaluation SOCIOECONOMIC Employment and Income Patterns 2 The project will hire contractors for construction of the well and will result in short-term benefit to employment.
+Environmental Assessment Factor Impact Code Impact Evaluation SOCIOECONOMIC Employment and Income Patterns The project will result in short-term benefit to employment if contractors are hired for the installation of the headgate and generator or construction of the concrete pad.
 After construction, the project will support the continuation of operations and intended use of the farm, which produces produce for Puerto Rico communities.
-Therefore, the project may help restore employment opportunities and income patterns.
-Demographic Character Changes, Displacement 2 The project is located in a predominantly rural area in Yauco Municipio and will not alter the demographics or character of the surrounding community.
+The project is not anticipated to have a significant impact on employment and income patterns; however, the project may help restore employment opportunities and income patterns.
+Demographic Character Changes, Displacement 2 The project is a rural area in Coamo Municipio and will not alter the demographics or character of the surrounding community.
 Project activities will not result in any direct or indirect displacement of individuals or families.